 Introduction

-Information on famous mathematicians and their contributions to mathematics can be found both in the Mathematics Library, located in D101 Wells Hall, and in the Main Library.
-Some of the better sources in the Mathematics Library have been placed on Math Library Reference in order to make them available to all.
+Information on famous mathematicians and their contributions to mathematics can be found in the Main Library.
+Some of the better sources have been placed in Main Library Reference in order to make them available to all.
 Check the catalog for the location.
-The Biographical Dictionary of Mathematicians, located in Math Library Reference (QA 28 .B534 1991), may be especially useful both for its extensive coverage of selected mathematicians and for the topical essays on mathematics in early civilizations, e.g. Mesopotamia.
+The Biographical Dictionary of Mathematicians, located in Main Library Reference (QA 28 .B534 1991), may be especially useful both for its extensive coverage of selected mathematicians and for the topical essays on mathematics in early civilizations, e.g. Mesopotamia.
 Keep in mind that the spelling or names of early mathematicians may vary.
 For example, the Arab mathematician, Al-Khowarizmi, can also be found under Al-Khwarizmi, or Al-jabr, or Mohammed; his name may be indexed under A, K, or M. Leonardo of Pisa is also known as Fibonacci.

 Books